ksyasuda/lsp_lines.nvim/README.md

 created by Hugo Osvaldo Barrera, and is hosted on sourcehut.

-This repo was originally created for compatability with vim-plug; however, I've since learned (#2) that vim-plug is able to handle any valid git url, so there is no need for this repository to exist.
+This repo was originally created for compatability with vim-plug; however, I've since learned [#1](https://github.com/ksyasuda/lsp_lines.nvim/issues/1) that vim-plug is able to handle any valid git url, so there is no need for this repository to exist

 I will keep the repo up for some time to provide backwards compatability with old configurations making use of this repo, as well as providing